 Mounting an optics to the Stribog is really easy.
 There’s a Picatinny rail that extends from the front of the gun to the rear of the gun at 12 o’clock.

-My EOTech is mounted roughly halfway down the gun, you can mount pretty much any 1913 style optic on the gun without issue.
+My EOTech is mounted roughly halfway down the gun, and you can mount pretty much any 1913 style optic on the gun without issue.

 Stribog Accessory Mounting

 Mounting a light to the Stribog SP9A1 is not as easy as you would think.
 The Stribog SP9A1has a fairly short handguard, and the handguard itself is fairly tall.
 So, getting your hand in a place on that gun where you can actually activate the light becomes an issue.

 I personally have a mod light mount with a mod button as far forward as it will go on the picatinny rail.
 I can reach the mod button with my thumb, but it’s as far to the end of the rail as the rail allows.